COSMETICS · DTC

 Map the data.

 We started with the numbers.
 A full account audit across Google PMax, Meta UK and US, Amazon Ads, and Shopify net sales.
-Three campaigns were burning budget: Generic 2024 (saving ~£46/day when paused), PMax Treatments (~£15/day), and US Shopping (~$50/day).
+Three campaigns were burning budget and were paused: Generic 2024, PMax Treatments, and US Shopping.

 STEP 2